-As for lust...
-I am a fourteen year old boy.
+As for lust, well, I am a fourteen year old boy.

 Sitting on my bed, I flick through the book to find anything on Dantalion, I don't think my ancestor would lead me wrong after all.

-To add to it, I find my book on demons I used to research Raum, looking Dantalion up there as well.
+To add to it, I find the book on demons I used to research Raum, looking Dantalion up there as well.

 Dantalion, one of the two Great Kings of Hell.
 Said to possess power over knowledge and secrets, to control hordes of the dead and to have dominion over the minds and emotions of his foes.

-Unlike the ritual books I read before, the Grimoire is far more apparent in what needs to be done, the ritual of sacrificing something to a Greater Demon being clear and precise.
+Unlike the ritual books I read before, the Grimoire is far more straightforward with what needs to be done, the ritual of sacrificing something to a Greater Demon being clear and precise.

-I got interested in rituals in second year, and ordered the chalk and candles by owl-mail.
-Nothing came of it, since I couldn't find any actual information on Rituals, but I still have them.
+I got interested in rituals in my second year, and ordered the chalk and candles by owl-mail.
+Nothing came of it since I couldn't find any actual information on Rituals, but I still have them.

 Am I really going to do this?

 Pausing, I sigh.
 Yes, yes I am.

 I've started this path, there's no stopping now.
 I am one person finding my true identity away from being killed by the Ministry, I cannot afford to be weak.